youhane/kocchiyomi/README.md

 The Search Page and App Icon was added, and cleaned the unused resources.
 Updated the Nested Scroll on Search Page.
 Fixed Chapter List by adding hasfixedsize and removed wrap content.

 - January 6, 2023
-The color of search card background is changed to black
+The color of search card background is changed to black.

+- January 7, 2023
+The cover image loading bug that caused crash is fixed, we changed .first method to .firstOrNull method when searching in list for cover image filename.

 ## Video Demo App Shorts